 - Expandability – Not only can it do what is required, but does it provide options as requirements change or expand change over time

 - High test coverage – Some test solutions only touch major functionality items, but ignore edge cases.
 This results in failures in the field that cannot be replicated in the maintenance shop.

-- Compact – If you are limited in space, finding a solution that is powerful but minimizes floor space or test table space is ideal
+- Compact – If you are limited in space, finding a solution that is powerful but minimizes floor space or test tablespace is ideal

 - Comprehensive – Do the tests cover everything in the UUT (power, signals, communication, etc.)

 - Industry standard – What happens if the vendor that provided the test solution goes out of business or no longer wants to support their product?
-Using as many industry standard items (e.g. COTS test equipment, PXI/AXIe modules) as possible help prevent this problem.
+Using as many industry standard items (e.g. COTS test equipment, PXI/AXIe modules) as possible helps prevent this problem.

 - Excellent customer/technical support – Have you spent many hours researching and finding a product that seems perfect for your test needs and environment, only to find out that after you secure it, support is virtually non-existent?

 - Warranty/service agreement – A term of warranty is not enough information.
 What is the time from leaving your shipping department to coming back?
 How long does it take to get someone to provide a solution to your problem?
 It the support email, phone, forum, or on-site?

 - Proven track record – Has the company provided this product or solution before?
 Do they understand your work or just write software?
 How “polished” is the solution?
 Ask for the provider’s expert.
 If the “expert” is not as advertised or not available, look elsewhere for your solution.

 - Third party testimonials – Talk to those using the solution or similar services.
 Get feedback.
 Not all negative reviews should be grounds for looking elsewhere but look for the trends.